renxzen/jade-agents/README.md

-# Jade agents for Visual Studio
+# Jade Framework for Visual Studio

-Small configuration that runs jade framework in visual studio code with other small projects from my class at UPC.
+Small config that runs Jade Framework in Visual Studio Code with other small projects from my entire class at UPC.
+I love my friends.

 ## Info: